gre/gl-react/README.md

 ## Disclaimer

 `gl-react` primary goal is not to do 3D.
-The library currently focus on stacking fragment shaders that runs with a static vertex shader and 2 triangles that covers the whole GL Surface.
+The library currently focus on stacking fragment shaders (that runs with static vertex) and exposes these features in a simple API applying React paradigm.
 This already unlock a lot of capabilities shown in the examples.

 3D graphics implies more work on vertex shader and vertex data.
 We might eventually implement this.
 In the meantime, if this is a use-case for you, feel free to [comment on this issue](https://github.com/ProjectSeptemberInc/gl-react/issues/6).